 Compiling your algorithm will also save your work, but note that the first time you compile your algorithm it might take some time while subsequent compiles will be quicker.

-Once you have finished editing and want to run the algorithm, click the blue Compile button at the top right of the editor.
+Once you have finished editing and want to run the algorithm, click the green Build button at the top right of the editor.
 This will save your algorithm by committing your code to your personal git repository and will try to compile your code.

 Once your algorithm has successfully complied, you can test it out by passing input though the console at the bottom of the screen.
 For instance, after compiling this algorithm, you can test the “Hello World” code by typing in “World” in the console: